epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 ## Determinants of a Movie's Financial Success

 For some, movies are simply a gateway to entertainment, a captivating escape into different worlds and stories.
 Yet, for others, they're not just about the thrill of storytelling; they're a strategic avenue to make money, navigating the intricate balance between creativity and commerce.
-Can moviemakers, directors or investors shape the movie's financial destiny by tweaking certain factors?
+Can moviemakers, directors, or investors shape the movie's financial destiny by tweaking certain factors?
 Let's find out!

 ### Budget and Revenue
-While it's a piece of cake to separate low and high budget movies, don't let the numbers fool you into thinking financial success is a done deal.
-Movie magic is not just about fat wallets - it is about the right mix of many ingridients.
+While it's a piece of cake to separate low and high-budget movies, don't let the numbers fool you into thinking financial success is a done deal.
+Movie magic is not just about fat wallets - it is about the right mix of many ingredients.
 In this section, we will specifically take a closer look at the relationship between budget and revenue.

 First, let's take a look at the distribution of the budget and revenue and see how money moves at a high level.

 <iframe src="{{ '/assets/q3_budget_vs_revenue.html' | relative_url }}" width="100%" height="500" frameborder="0"></iframe>

 Even though the budget is not the only deciding factor, it is one of the key ingredients in the recipe for financial success.
-Given the plot, it is clear that throwing in some extra bucks can make a big difference in rising the revenue.
-However, money is not infinite, and scoring a high revenue comes at scary risk - moviemaker elites do not want to waste money!
+Given the plot, it is clear that throwing in some extra bucks can make a big difference in raising the revenue.
+However, money is not infinite, and scoring a high revenue comes at a scary risk - moviemaker elites do not want to waste money!
 It is then of huge importance to accordingly spread the budget to optimize the other ingredients.
 You wouldn't want to spend millions on hiring Amber Heard, when you could cast Johnny Depp instead, right?

 <center> <img src="https://github.com/epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/assets/58995762/90f160cf-4a03-4ae9-aa03-ebb278856086" width="50%"> </center>

-In order to measure the real financial success of a movie, we will introduce two additional metrics given the budget and revenue: Profit and Return of Investment.
+In order to measure the real financial success of a movie, we will introduce two additional metrics given the budget and revenue: Profit and Return on Investment.

 ### Profit
 In this analysis, we define profit as the difference between the revenue and the budget.
 We are aware that other factors influence the profit of a movie, such as overpriced merch or streaming rights (unless you enjoy living on the edge and torrenting movies).
 However, we will not take these factors into account, as they are not available in our dataset.

 $$ \text{profit = revenue - budget} $$

 The aim is to maximize the profit, but if the movie is a flop and generates less revenue than the budget, the moviemakers can go home and cry in the corner with their empty pockets.
-Though, some get lucky and manage to obtain high numbers in profit and then go cool off on Bora Bora.
+However, some get lucky and manage to obtain high numbers in profit and then go cool off on Bora Bora.

 Let's discover some movies that have made it to the top and bottom of the profit charts.